ProjectNeura/PaperCandy/README.md

 # PaperCandy

-**PaperCandy** is a loosely coupled training framework for Deep Learning research.
-It provides an intermediate layer so that the back-end frameworks (such as PyTorch or TensorFlow) can be replaced easily.
+**PaperCandy** is a loosely coupled lightweight framework for deep learning papers.
+It provides a series of auxiliary tools for rapid rebuilding and writing papers.
+Including universal data loader, and automatically generating network structure and training process diagram.
+So far support PyTorch as the only front-end framework.

 ## Installation